Frequently Asked Questions

 Based on the law and U.S. Department of Education guidelines, to be eligible for a HEERF II emergency grant, you must:

-- Be enrolled at Valencia College in at least one course in a degree or certificate program in spring 2021
+- Be enrolled at Valencia College in at least one course in a degree or certificate program in Summer 2021

 - Have a high school diploma or a General Education Development (GED) certificate, or have completed homeschooling